2021 Japan Series: Summary

-Game Summaries
+Game summaries

 Game 1

 The Orix Buffaloes Junior Team threw out Game 1's ceremonial first pitch.
 Yasunobu Okugawa started for Yakult and Yoshinobu Yamamoto started for Orix.
 The game was scoreless for five innings, until Yamamoto issued two walks and Yuhei Nakamura hit a run batted in (RBI) single in the sixth inning.
 Steven Moya tied the game for Orix with a pinch hit home run in the seventh inning, and Yakult took a 3–1 lead in the eighth inning on a two-run home run by Munetaka Murakami.
 With Yakult closer Scott McGough pitching in the ninth inning, the Buffaloes led off with a single by Kotaro Kurebayashi and a walk by pinch hitter Adam Jones.
-Shuhei Fukuda then bunted to advance the runners, but McGough’s failed attempt to throw out the lead runner at third base left the bases loaded.
+Shuhei Fukuda then bunted to advance the runners, but McGough's failed attempt to throw out the lead runner at third base left the bases loaded.
 Yuma Mune then tied the game with a two-RBI single followed by the game-winning RBI double by Masataka Yoshida.
 Orix's win extended the PL's Japan Series winning streak to 13 games after the Fukuoka SoftBank Hawks swept the previous two series.

 Game 2

 Actress Yuriko Yoshitaka threw out the ceremonial first pitch prior to the game.
 Starting pitchers were Hiroya Miyagi for Orix and Keiji Takahashi for Yakult.
 The game was scoreless through seven innings, with Miyagi retiring the first 16 batters he faced.
-In the eighth inning, however, Naomichi Nishiura drew a one-out walk then Yasutaka Shiomi hit a single with two outs.
+In the eighth inning, however, Naomichi Nishiura drew a one-out walk and then Yasutaka Shiomi hit a single with two outs.
 Norichika Aoki then drove in the first run of the game with an RBI single.
 Relief pitcher Ryo Yoshida was brought in to replace Miyagi and struck out a batter to end the inning.
 The Swallows scored again the next inning against reliever César Vargas.
 Domingo Santana reached second base following a walk and a sacrifice.
 Orix right fielder Yutaro Sugimoto then misplayed a single by José Osuna that allowed Santana's pinch runner to score.
 Takahashi pitched in the bottom of the ninth inning and retired all three batters to end the game and earn the win.
 In his 133-pitch complete game shutout, he struck out five batters while walking two.
 Yakult's win broke the PL's Japan Series winning streak and was the first CL win since the Hiroshima Toyo Carp in Game 2 of the 2018 Japan Series.